jmpinit/homepage/_posts/2024-12-14-designing-a-pcr-thermocycler-pt-1.md

 ----~   `-~ `---------------------~   `-~ `------
 ```

 Now you let loose the DNA polymerase.
-In living organisms they go around
+In living organisms one of the roles they
-repairing DNA.
-In the previous steps we basically broke all of the DNA and then
+play is to go around repairing DNA.
+In the previous steps we basically made it
-fixed a tiny section of it.
-The DNA polymerase finds one of the spots where the
+look like all of the DNA needs repairing, except for the tiny sections where the
-DNA stops being double stranded and then starts running along the single strand,
+primers have attached.
+The DNA polymerase finds one of those spots to start from
-pulling free nucleotides from the surrounding solution and plugging them into
+and then starts running along the single strand, pulling free nucleotides from
-their partners to complete the double strand.
-So when they finish the two halves
+the surrounding solution and plugging them into their partners to complete the
-of our original DNA strand have been "repaired" into two new segments of
+double strand.
+So when they finish the two halves of our original DNA strand
-double-stranded DNA:
+have been "repaired" into two new segments of double-stranded DNA:

 ```